rifezacharyd/rifezacharyd/README.md

 - 👋 Hello world, my name is [@rifezacharyd](https://www.github.com/rifezacharyd).
-- 👀 I’m an American veteran, duel-enrolled student, and independent security consultant.
+- 👀 I’m an American Veteran and Civil Engineering Student designing and developing critical infrastructure for more resilient communities.
-- 🌱 I am currently studying Cybersecurity and Information Assurance at Western Governor's University and Computer Science Cybersecurity at Liberty University.
+- 🌱 I am currently researching Civil Engineering's applications to urban planning and national security.
 - 📫 You can easily reach me at <a href="mailto:rifezacharyd@pm.me">rifezacharyd@pm.me</a> or at <a href="tel:+12029099923">+1 202 909 9923</a> to schedule a meeting anytime.